vsbuffalo/bds-files/chapter-04-working-with-remote-machines/README.md

 > agent.

 While this is a possible concern, I (and many others) still use SSH forwarding as taught in the book.
-But it's good to be away of this as a possible issue.
+But it's good to be aware of this as a possible issue.